- Community building within Temple Emanuel as well as throughout the South Hills and beyond

 Knitting and Crocheting Circle of Friends

 This subgroup, formed under Social Action, meets monthly at the Galleria on Sundays.
 All are welcome to join in (or leave handcrafted contributions in the temple office for pickup).
 Concordia crafters have joined in, and donated bountifully!
 In Spring 2017, members crafted pink and colorful caps for chemo patients.
 In Fall 2017, the focus was on scarves and winter hats for adults and children.
-Year-round in 2018, baby caps, soft hats/lap blankets/shawls are being crafted to bring cheer to the local community.
+Baby caps, soft hats, lap blankets, and shawls are crafted year-round to bring cheer to the local community.

 We need you to help make our initiatives a success.
 Please contact us if you’re interested or have any questions.